Servideska/HPC/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

     in your job allocation.

 !!! hint
-    We do not recommend to use conda environments together with easybuild modules due to dependency conflicts.
+    We do not recommend to use conda environments together with EasyBuild modules due to dependency conflicts.
 Nevertheless, if you need EasyBuild modules, consider installing conda packages via `conda install --no-deps [...]` to prevent conda from installing dependencies.